DataDog/dd-sdk-ios/docs/rum_collection.md

 )
 ```

-Please note: the `String` used for `resourceName` in both calls must be unique for the resource you are calling, so the SDK can match resource start with its completion.
+**Note**: the `String` used for `resourceName` in both calls must be unique for the resource you are calling, so the SDK can match resource start with its completion.

 For more details and available options, please refer to the code documentation comments.

 ### RUM Actions

-To manually register RUM Action, use either:
+To manually register RUM action, use either:
 * `.registerUserAction(type:name:)`
 or:
 * `.startUserAction(type:name:)`